-This specialized domain was originally posted as part of an article on Pathfinder subdomains (where you can see how I built it, as with Heavy Lifting: Guardian Domain).
+This hybrid domain was originally posted as part of an article on Pathfinder subdomains (where you can see how I built it, as with Heavy Lifting: Guardian Domain).
 Abyss Domain (Specialized) Associated Domains: Chaos, Evil Granted Powers: You are tainted by the powers of the abyss.
 Fury of the Abyss (Su): As a swift action, you can give yourself a […]

 Tag Archives: Pathfinder

 I like how the Defense subdomain (of the Protection domain) looks when applied to the War domain, shifting the focus so it’s a little less aggressive.
 I think this might be the start of a specialized domain that would be suitable for more defensive combatants and guardians.
 This article originally showed the work, but 3,000 […]

 A couple years ago I took the Demon subdomain and created the Abyss domain to replace it.
 The process used might be useful for combining other domains, using a subdomain as a starting point.
 For instance, the Heroism subdomain (Glory domain) might be useful in bridging Glory and War, and the Defense subdomain (Protection domain) […]